greek-2312/LFPC/README.md

 <img src="/venv/dfa_notaccept.PNG"/>

+The task is implemented in 'DFA.py' file.

 # Laboratory Work Task No. 2 NFA to DFA conversion

 Write program which converts nondeterministic finite automato (NFA) to deterministic finite automato (DFA).

+The task is implemented in 'NFAtoDFA.py' file.